aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.events/ieventtarget/_index.md

 ---
 ## IEventTarget interface

-The EventTarget interface is implemented by all Nodes in an implementation which supports the DOM Event Model.
+The [`EventTarget`](../../aspose.html.dom/eventtarget) interface is implemented by all Nodes in an implementation which supports the DOM Event Model.
 Therefore, this interface can be obtained by using binding-specific casting methods on an instance of the Node interface.
-The interface allows registration and removal of Event Listeners on an and dispatch of events to that.
+The interface allows registration and removal of Event Listeners on an [`EventTarget`](../../aspose.html.dom/eventtarget) and dispatch of events to that [`IEventTarget`](../ieventtarget).

 ```csharp
 public interface IEventTarget